ropensci/MODIStsp/index.md

 <i class="fa fa-newspaper-o" aria-hidden="true"></i> What's New
 ---------------------------------------------------------------

-Several bugs were recently corrected in the "devel" version of `MODIStsp` on github.
-See our [<i class="fa fa-newspaper-o aria-hidden="true"></i> news](news/index.html) page for a detailed changelog.
-A new release (1.3.3) is foreseen in the coming weeks to port the improvements on CRAN.
+-   11/08/2017 - MODIStp 1.3.3 was released today.
+It provides improvements in processing speed, as well as the usual bug fixes.
+See our [<i class="fa fa-newspaper-o aria-hidden="true"></i> news](news/index.html) page for a detailed changelog. **We thank to all the users that signalled problems for their feedback for imporoving the package!**

 ------------------------------------------------------------------------